 Regardless of whether I see God or Anti-God in someone’s belief system, most people seem to manage their polarisation efficiently, and I often wish that these traits were in me.
-After all, that would have spared me a headache or two (or a good thousand of them).
+After all, that would have spared me a headache or two (or a good thousand of them over a lifetime).
 Also, I’m fascinated at how traditional belief networks mobilised the masses over the ages, regardless of all the distortions, lies and chaos that ultimately led to bloodshed.

-Sure, one can criticise each remote system, sub-system or translation pack as I like to call them.
-But traditional belief has created some amazingly cool gadgets, fun toys, creature comforts and medical miracles from the rise of our Lord Sci-tech, whose qualities come from a collection of gods.
-Not to mention all the massive infrastructures—tall, wide and long as the architect’s and engineer’s dream was envisioned and then realised.
+Sure, one can criticise each remote system, sub-system, or translation pack as I like to call them.
+My god is better than your god, or my translation is better than your translation.
+Nevertheless, traditional belief has created some amazingly cool gadgets, fun toys, creature comforts, and medical miracles from the rise of our Lord Sci-tech, whose qualities also come from a collection of spiritual gods.
+Not to mention all the massive infrastructures—tall, wide, and long, as the architect’s and engineer’s dream was envisioned and then realised.

 Now, if any of those foreign factories were picked up and placed over here (Western World), you could bet your life that local traditions and unions would spit at the incoming pennies.
-They would jack the price up big time.
+They would jack the price up big time or else there would be riots in the street.
 I don’t know about you, but this is why I’m absolutely grateful these days for all religions—North/South/East/West Gods.
-Management and Maintenance of Mass Behaviour that organises life, skill and labour via the ‘Faith in A Unit of Production Protocol’ is clearly and conveniently found in my kitchen, living room and elsewhere.
+Management and Maintenance of Mass Behaviour that organises life, skill, and labour via the ‘Faith in A Unit of Production Protocol’ is clearly and conveniently found in my kitchen, living room, and elsewhere.

-I’m simply wrapped in energy derived from religious disciplines on the backend, regardless of the exchange.
-I’m part of a culture who farms other cultures for a better lifestyle thanks to a few well-organised words and symbols in a strong network of beliefs.
+I’m wrapped in energy derived from religious disciplines on the backend, regardless of the exchange I make.
+I’m part of a culture that farms other cultures for a better lifestyle thanks to a few well-organised words and symbols in a strong network of beliefs.